a-maliarov/amazoncaptcha/README.md

   >>>solution                                             | ▓▓                            Version  0.4.0
   "AmznCaptcha"                                            \▓▓                            Accuracy 99.9%
 ```
 The motivation behind the creation of this library is taking its start from the genuinely simple idea: "**I don't want to use pytesseract or some other non-amazon-specific OCR services, nor do I want to install some executables to just solve a captcha.
-I desire to get a solution within 1-2 lines of code without any heavy add-ons using a pure Python.**"
+I desire to get a solution within 1-2 lines of code without any heavy add-ons, using a pure Python.**"

 ---
 Pure Python, lightweight, [Pillow](https://github.com/python-pillow/Pillow)-based solver for [Amazon's text captcha](https://www.amazon.com/errors/validateCaptcha).